collindfox/hatchtakehomeproject/README.md

 Settings Page: Added bonus to the project.
 Although it only displays three potential settings' features, I am sure there are many more that could be added since it is a professional app.

 Overall features added from sitemap: bio, profile header, profile picture, active jobs, Chat Feature, and settings page.
+Added in feature branch was extra new chat feature so now there are six components.
+After Deadline.

 ## Installalation instructions:
 -Download expo go on your device